enzogomezz/enzogomezz/README.md

-- 👋 Hi, I’m Enzo Gomes!
-I’m learning JavaScript, HTML5 and CSS.
+- 👋 Hi, I’m Enzo Gomes and I’m learning JavaScript, HTML5 and CSS.
 - you can reach me via e-mail: caioenzo@gmail.com